Barnett Freedman: 1920s and 1930s

 In 1936 Freedman illustrated George Borrow's Lavengro for the Limited Editions Club of New York.
 By this time Freedman's lithography had entered a new phase, where the unique qualities of the medium were taken into a new dimension with the artist's rainbow palette.
 He developed a technique whereby the black and white illustrations printed by line block simulated lithography, bringing a unity to the book.
 Although Lavengro was poorly subscribed, George Macy, owner of the book club, admired Freedman's work to such an extent that he was subsequently commissioned to illustrate Henry IV Part One, for the Limited Editions Club multi-volume Shakespeare.
 Tolstoy's War and Peace (1938) and Anna Karenina (1951) are recognised as two of the finest examples of twentieth century book design and have ensured Freedman a place in the history of book production.
 For Macy's less exclusive Heritage Press, Freedman illustrated Dickens's Oliver Twist (1939), Emily Brontë's Wuthering Heights (1941) and Charlotte Brontë's Jane Eyre (1942).
 The Bronte novels are challenging for the illustrator, and Freedman's interpretations were regarded as among the best.
 Other book jackets designed by Freedman during this period included those for Dance of the Quick and the Dead by Sacheverell Sitwell and Inhale and Exhale by William Saroyan, both of which were published in 1936 by Faber.

-Freedman was also employed by Ealing Films to design its logo and provide the publicity for feature films such as Johnny Frenchman and San Demetrio.
-A constant stream of commercial design work provided him with a good living.